Ave-Sergeev/Ave-Sergeev/README.md

-## Hi, my name is Artem, i am a backend developer using the Scala/Rust languages 👋
+## Hi, my name is Artem, I'm a backend developer using Scala in my work (and Rust as a hobby)👋

 ---